OpenDreamKit/OpenDreamKit.github.io/meetings/2017-01-19-EdinburghSteeringCommittee/ProgressReports/UJF.md

 ## Financial and administrative setup

-- Everything on rails: money arrived, first expenses done.
+- Everything on rails.
+- Amendment UJF -> UGA (university name changed)

 ---
 ## Hiring

 - Pierrick Brunet (engineer planned to be recruited à T0) found another job.
 UJF decided to delay this recrutement until sept 16.

-- Hiring of an engineer in february 2017
+- Hiring of an engineer in february 2017 (interview and selection run and finished)

 ---